igemnace/vim-config/README.md

 ## Installation

+First, make sure to install all necessary plugins.
+(Install script coming soon!)

-Create symlinks for `.vim`, `.vimrc`, and `.vimpkg`.
+Create symlink for `.vimrc`.
 ```
-ln -s path/to/my-vim-config/.vim ~/.vim
 ln -s path/to/my-vim-config/.vimrc ~/.vimrc
-ln -s path/to/my-vim-config/.vimpkg ~/.vimpkg
 ```

-Note: Move or delete if these already exist.
+Note: Move or delete if this already exists.

 ## Licensing